 However, there could be some pages on a website that you don't want the bots to crawl.
 The robots.txt file gives you the option to specify which page they are allowed to visit and which pages they shouldn't crawl.

 Please note that the instructions you provide in the robots.txt file are not binding.
 This means that, although reputable bots like the Google search crawler will respect the limitations in robots.txt, some bots will probably ignore whatever you put in there and crawl your website anyway.
-Others might even use it to find links that you specifically don't want crawled and then crawl them.
+Others might even use it to find links that you specifically don't want to be crawled and then crawl them.

 Basically, it is not advisable to rely on this file to prevent malicious bots from scraping your website.
 It is more like a guide that good bots follow.